-The purpose of this report is to provide information about the work carried out by the Children's Court of Western Australia.
+The purpose of this report is to provide information about the work carried out by the Children's Court of Western Australia in instances where the accused has identified themselves as Indigenous.
 A number of different statistics have been included that illustrate different aspects of the criminal court process.
 Care must be taken in interpreting these statistics.
 It is NOT possible to compare one indicator with another as the methods of counting are not aligned.